puttak/Heat-Pipe-Reactor/README.md

     (a)define_Geo_Mat_Set: This function is used to generate  geometry.xml, material.xml and settings.xml.

-    (b)postProcess: This function is used to post-proccess heating source distribution and generate forcing function for Nektar++.
+    (b)postProcess_Temp: This function is used to post-proccess heating source distribution and generate forcing function for Nektar++.

     (c)editCellTemperature: This function is used to edit temperature of cells in geometry.xml.

-    (d)editForcefile: This function is used to edit 'Force.pts', which can deliver forcing data to Nektar++
+    (d)editForcefile_Temp: This function is used to edit 'Force.pts', which can deliver forcing data to Nektar++

     (e)getCellTemperature: Get temperature of cells from tempearature of nodes